-As at August 31, 2016, the Company had adjusted working capital of \$1,160,471 (calculated by adding back the deferred flow-through share premium of \$96,617 and the liability for warrants denominated in foreign currency of \$411,418 to the net current assets of \$652,436) and cash and cash equivalents on hand of \$1,360,487.
-As the de-recognition of the balances of the deferred flow-through share premium and the liability for warrants denominated in foreign currency accounts will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity.
+As at November 30, 2016, the Company had adjusted working capital of \$927,993 (calculated by adding back the deferred flow-through share premium of \$169,908 and the liability for warrants denominated in foreign currency of \$244,255 to the net current assets of \$513,830) and cash and cash equivalents on hand of \$1,185,053.
+As the de-recognition of the balances of the deferred flow-through share premium and the liability for warrants denominated in foreign currency accounts will not require the future outflow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity.
 Substantially all of the Company's cash and cash equivalents are held at a major Canadian chartered bank in cashable guaranteed investment certificates bearing an annual interest rate of 1.0%.
-As at August 31, 2015, the Company had adjusted working capital of \$5,263,216 and cash and cash equivalents on hand of \$5,247,738.
+As at August 31, 2016, the Company had adjusted working capital of \$1,160,471 and cash and cash equivalents on hand of \$1,360,487.

 The Company's current operating expenditures, excluding expenditures on resource property work programs, are approximately \$350,000 per month.
-The Company's current anticipated resource property expenditures planned to be incurred during the year ending August 31, 2017 are budgeted at approximately \$2,900,000 (excluding capitalized salaries and benefits), with approximately \$1,500,000 of these expenditures being allocated to the Separation Rapids Lithium Project.
+The Company's current anticipated resource property expenditures planned to be incurred during the year ending August 31, 2017 are budgeted at approximately \$2,900,000 (excluding capitalized salaries and benefits), of which approximately \$318,000 had been incurred by the end of the Quarter, with approximately \$1,500,000 of these expenditures being allocated to the Separation Rapids Lithium Project, of which approximately \$233,000 had been incurred by the end of the Quarter.

-The Company believes its present cash resources are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until the end of January, 2017.
-However, there can be no assurances that the Company will be able to raise additional funds required for all planned expenditures.
+The Company believes its present cash resources are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until the end of February, 2017.
+Initiatives to raise additional capital are in progress although there can be no assurances that the Company will be able to raise additional funds required for all planned expenditures.
 As a result, certain expenditures may have to be delayed until sufficient funding has been raised.
-Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise additional funds on favourable terms or at all.
+Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise sufficient additional funds on favourable terms.
 This condition indicates the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
+The

-The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
+Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.